 Roasting vegetables is nothing new to me.
 I’ll roast anything thing that tries to move.
 Recently, it occurred to me that I had never roasted one of my very favorite vegetables: okra.
 When it’s okra season, they’re always on my mind.
 I’ll use fresh if I can find good ones but I’m not the least bit snobbish about using frozen.
 Okra is a vegetable that freezes well.
+That means I can have Roasted Okra any time of the year.

 There’s no time like the present and, fortunately, I had okra in the freezer.
 I thawed and drained them.
 Place them on a baking sheet sprayed with non-stick spray, drizzled olive oil on them, sprinkled a generous dose of 4-1-1 seasoning and roasted at 450 degrees for about 30 minutes until they starting turning brown.

 Goodness gracious day in the morning!
 They are unbelievably good.
 You really get the flavor of fried okra without all the extra work and clean up.
-For those of you with an aversion to okra because of the texture (you say slim, I say texture), you should give this version a try.
+For those of you with an aversion to okra because of the texture (you say slime, I say texture), you should give this version a try.
 Roasting takes care of the “texture”.
 I’ll eat okra anyway you throw it at me so the “texture” isn’t offensive to me.

 I’ll be thinking about Roasted Okra until I eat it again….which will be tomorrow.